Are you proud to be Scots-Irish? You should be!

 The Scots-Irish are one of the most fascinating groups that Americans have descended from - they're some of the original American immigrants and their culture has had a huge impact on America.

-The Scotch-Irish are often lumped in with either the Scottish or Irish, but this group has such a distinct history and culture from either that they really need to count as an entity of their own.
+The Scots-Irish are often lumped in with either the Scottish or Irish, but this group has such a distinct history and culture from either that they really need to count as an entity of their own.

-Many people do not realize they're Scotch-Irish - this group came to America very early, and settled in parts of the country where most people simply define their heritage as "American" more than anything else.
+Many people do not realize they're Scots-Irish - this group came to America very early, and settled in parts of the country where most people simply define their heritage as "American" more than anything else.

-The Scotch-Irish misnomer
+The Scots-Irish misnomer

 There was a complicated flow of people between the borderlands of Scotland and England, and Northern Ireland.
 The (extremely) short version is that many Scotsman were moved by order of the Crown from the border region and settled in Northern Ireland.
 They were later forced out of Northern Ireland, and many came to America.
 This is a big simplification, and more details can be found in our exploration of the origins of colonial immigrants.

 The peak periods of Scots-Irish migration to America occurred between 1718 and 1774.
 Over 250,000 people came in total - far greater numbers than the Pilgrims, Puritans and Quakers who came before them.
 They didn't all come at once, but rather in waves throughout the 18th century.
 Nearly two-thirds are estimated to have come to America in the decade immediately before the American Revolution.